proofengineering/regmatch/README.md

 One easy way to install ssreflect, RegLang, as well as Ott and its Coq library is via [OPAM](http://opam.ocaml.org/doc/Install.html):
 ```
 opam repo add coq-released https://coq.inria.fr/opam/released
-opam install coq-mathcomp-ssreflect coq-reglang ott coq-ott
+opam install ott coq-mathcomp-ssreflect coq-reglang coq-ott
 ```

-Then, run `./configure`, followed by `make`.
+Then, run `make`.
 This will compile the Coq syntax and relation definitions along with the proofs and functions, and extract OCaml code.

+To build the executable matcher program, run `make matcher`.